-Nicky has served on many funding panels including the NIHR Health Technology Assessment (HTA) Commissioning Board (2003 – 2008) and the Medical Research Council Health Services and Public Health Board (2003 – 2007).
-She is currently a member of the NIHR Programme Grants for Applied Research Panels.
+Nicky has served on many funding panels including the NIHR Health Technology Assessment (HTA) Commissioning Board (2003 – 2008), the Medical Research Council Health Services and Public Health Board (2003 – 2007) and NIHR Programme Grants for Applied Research Sub-Panels.

 BSc Pharmacology (Liverpool), 1984